tiffcrockett/README-Generator/generatedReadme.md

 ## Description

 Describe your project.
-When done, save and exit the editor.
-Your info will be retained.
-Go to the next question.
+Save and exit the editor.

 ## Installation

-Instructions for your application.
+install instructions

 ## Usage

-List steps to use your application here.
+steps to use your app

 ## Contributing

-Guidelines.
+guidelines

 ## Test